nus-tee3201/2019/programming/errors-exceptions-raising/text.md

 <tip-box>

-:package: The code `hide_ends2(items)` function below catches the `ValueError` exception, prints an error message, and raises it again so that the code that called the function can catch the exception again.
+{{ icon_example }} The code `hide_ends2(items)` function below catches the `ValueError` exception, prints an error message, and raises it again so that the code that called the function can catch the exception again.
 Also note how the line `hide_ends2([0, 1, 2, 3, 4])` is never executed due to the exception raised by the line just above it.

 <table>
 <tr>